ensklc93/myVideo-client/README.md

 ## Project Dependencies

-In this project React and SASS is mainly used.
+In this project React and Bootstrap is mainly used.